Child Custody Lawyers Grand Rapids

 Family law matters involving children can be highly emotional and contentious.
 Of course, you wish to maintain a healthy and consistent relationship with your child (or children), and your child's other parent may want to the same.
 When you and your child's other parent are not together, coming and adhering to an agreement about child custody can be challenging.
 That is why it is essential to establish a clear arrangement that specifies each parent's rights and responsibilities.
 A child custody lawyer can help develop a plan to protect your best interests and the future of you and your child (or children).

-At Tanis Schultz, we deliver compassionate legal counsel for parents.
+At Tanis Schultz, we deliver compassionate legal counsel for parents during a separation, divorce, or post-divorce.
 Our Grand Rapids child custody attorneys have extensive legal experience developing solutions for matters concerning parental responsibilities and parenting time.
 We are here to guide you through the process and explain your rights and legal options.
 Our team will seek solutions by facilitating constructive conversations with you and your child's other parent but will also be ready to fight for your case in court if you are unable to come to a mutual agreement.

 Discuss your case with Tanis Schultz by calling (616) 608-7149 or submitting an online contact form.

 For most child custody matters, the court encourages parents to work together to agree on terms.
 However, if they are unable to do so, a judge will decide how parental rights and responsibilities will be divided.
 The judge's decision will be based on the facts of the situation and what they believe is in the child's best interests.